PalatinCoder/jan-sl.de/content/itryarch/reproduction.md

 So I need a different strategy.
 Luckily, pacman can help us out here.
-Querying for installed packages with `pacman -Qii` will give us detailed information about every package, including it's files and their state.
+Querying for installed packages with `pacman -Qii` will give us detailed information about every package, including its files and their state.
 To get a nice list out of that, we can do some `awk` filtering:
 ```sh
 $ pacman -Qii | awk '/^MODIFIED/ {print $2}' > modified.txt